Iventor123/Iventor123/README.md

 - 😄 Pronouns: Ave,Iventor
 - ⚡ Fun fact: i live in belgium, i use pycharm for my code
 # project
+i'am working on a project called AlarikOS.
+Its a simple OS that has a notepad,calculator,timer,...

 <!---